Get in touch

 WALP peptide that is used as mimic for a transmembrane alpha-helix

-10. Killian JA and Von Heijne G How proteins adapt to a membrane-water interface.
-TIBS 25 2000 ; 25(9):429-434.
+For review see e.g. Killian JA and Von Heijne G, How proteins adapt to a membrane-water interface.
+TIBS 2000 ; 25(9):429-434)

-Much of our research efforts are focussed on the exploration of styrene-maleic acid (SMA) polymers as novel tool in membrane research (for review see ref.1).
-SMA polymers are able to solubilize membranes in the form of small nanodiscs, allowing purification and characterization of membrane proteins directly in their native environment without the use of detergent.
-On one hand we use the SMA technology to solubilize, purify, and characterize membrane proteins in their native lipid environment, and we investigate its mode of action of SMA using model membrane systems.
-In addition we explore new applications of SMA in membrane research, such as isolation of liquid-ordered domains and analysis of helix-helix interactions in membranes.
+In a complementary line of research, we explore the use of amphipathic polymers of styrene and maleic acid (SMA) as novel tool in membrane research.
+SMA polymers are able to solubilize membranes in the form of nanodiscs, allowing purification and characterization of membrane proteins directly in their native environment without the use of detergent.
+We use the SMA technology to solubilize, purify, and characterize membrane proteins in their native lipid environment, and we investigate its mode of action using model membrane systems.
+In addition we explore new applications of SMA in membrane research, in particular with respect to studying protein/lipid interactions.

 Schematic representation of ways of reconstituting membrane proteins in a bilayer environment after purification in micelles (black arrows) versus direct solubilization of membrane proteins from their native environment in the form of native nanodiscs (red arrow).
-Adapted from ref.
-1 below.

 Amyloid membrane interactions